forgefed/forgefed/LICENSES/DOCUMENT_LICENSE.md

 The notice is:

-> "Copyright © 2018 GitPub Authors."
+> "Copyright © 2018 ForgeFed Authors."

 ## Disclaimers